Skip to main content

 Sazerac

 Sazerac combines Ricard, Sugar, Peychaud Bitters, Water in a ordinary drink served in a old-fashioned glass.
-It is a strong fit for cozy night in and feels right at home in a well-stocked cocktail rotation.
+It is a strong fit for house party and feels right at home in a well-stocked cocktail rotation.

 Taste profile